Color Theory: What’s the deal with the palettes I’m using?

 But the end of last year and the beginning of this were exhausting.
 Two months were spent in protest:

-Cinema Palettes is a fantastic Twitter account that takes a scene (not necessarily iconic) from a film and analyses the scene’s colours, presenting back to us, the palette used.
+Cinema Palettes was a fantastic Twitter account that takes a scene (not necessarily iconic) from a film and analyses the scene’s colors, presenting back to us, the palette used.

 I had been following it for a while and I became curious as to what I might be able to do with it in the configuration of my Binary Numbers.

-And so from January this year I adapted the Cinema Palettes concept into this work using 50 palettes ( including a few self-created ones).
+And so from January this year I adapted the Cinema Palettes concept into this work starting with 50 new color palettes.

-The new images are probably a little brighter than the heritage ones; the colours do seem to be a little more saturated.
+The new images are probably a little brighter than the heritage ones; the colors do seem to be a little more saturated.
 As you might expect for the big-screen.

 The change to the project worked well for cinema lovers.
-I could highlight the best newly-generated images as well as reference the film the original colours came from.
+I could highlight the best newly-generated images as well as reference the film the original colors came from.

 What really interested me is whether, looking at the image out-of-context, it would be possible to derive the film, or even the scene?
 Could the new abstraction still be in some small way, a recreation of that cinematography?
 Could it evoke a sense of what that movie is? or the director’s style?